 The total congestion caused by a constraint is equal to the product of the constraint shadow price times the net flow on the binding constraint.
+(The shadow price is the difference between the CLMPs across the constraint.)
 Total congestion caused by the constraint can also be calculated using the CLMPs caused by the constraint at every bus and the net MW injections or MW withdrawals at every affected bus.
 Congestion associated with a specific constraint is equal to load CLMP charges (CLMP of that specific constraint at each bus times load MW at each bus) caused by that constraint at each bus times generation MW at each bus) caused by that constraint.
+Equivalently, total congestion caused by the constraint can also be calculated by the shadow price of the constraint times the market flow on that constraint.